the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-UI_Stimulus.rst

    :width: 90%
    :align: center

-   Preview for selecting the focal points
+   Preview for selecting the focal points of a Surface Level Stimulus

 On the right column you will have the list of the selected focal points.
 You can delete them independently.